MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-search-retrieve-articles.md

 ---
-title: "Sample: Search and retrieve articles (Developer Guide for Dynamics 365 for Customer Engagement (on-premises))| MicrosoftDocs"
+title: "Sample: Search and retrieve articles (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "The sample code demonstrates how to search by body, keyword, and title, and retrieve articles by topic incident subject and topic incident product." ms.custom: ms.date: 10/01/2019